ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-3. Complete the sentence: A random forest is a type of a decision tree which utilizes `[bagging/boosting]`
+Q. Complete the sentence: A random forest is a type of a decision tree which utilizes `[bagging/boosting]`

 <details><summary><b>Answer</b></summary>